 Choosing your location is absolutely the most important thing about buying a vacation property.
 It has to be somewhere that people will want to visit – whether they are travellers, or whether they have come to stay on business.

 Plus, it has to be somewhere that you enjoy coming to as well, if you are going to use the property too!
-Generally, large cities are a good place to start, as they have a lot to offer.
+Generally, towns of some sort are great, as they have a lot to offer.
+Other options might include locations that blend urban offerings with rural charm.

 Or, alternatively, go for places that are more picturesque and remote, but ones that still have good transport links.
 It’s also worth considering the kind of clientele that your property is aimed at.
 For example, somewhere such as Granite Bay may entice people who enjoy the finer things in life and those who have a little more money to spend.